solvidini/my-website/README.md

 # Personal Portfolio Website

-This is my personal portfolio - my own website.
-You can also find some of my projects here.
+This is my personal portfolio.
+You can find some of my private projects here.

 ## Technologies